Iranian-made kamikaze drones strike near Kyiv

 Kim said the building was hit by an S-300 missile, a type ordinarily used for targeting military aircraft but the Russian military appears to be increasingly using for imprecise ground strikes.

-Some Nato allies this week pledged to send advanced weapons to Ukraine, including air defense systems that the government in Kyiv has said are critical to defeating the invading Russian forces.
+Some Nato allies this week pledged to send advanced weapons to Ukraine, including air defence systems that the government in Kyiv has said are critical to defeating the invading Russian forces.

 Britain said Thursday it would provide missiles for advanced NASAM anti-aircraft systems that the Pentagon plans to send to Ukraine in coming weeks.
 It's also sending hundreds of additional aerial drones for information gathering and logistics support, plus 18 more howitzer artillery guns.